oliviacbishop/furesearch/manuscript-transcription/how-to-use-transkribus.md

 ## Transcribing a page

 * To add/create a line, go to the far left toolbar and click on "Add a Line"
 * Click once on the place you want your line to start, then click twice where you want your line to stop.
+* The same applies when creating a region

 # Preliminary transcription guidelines